hiteshmadan/egbench/README.md

                                               forever.
   -v|--protocol-version                       The protocol version to use, defaults to 1.1.
   --skip-ssl-validation                       Skip SSL Server Certificate validation, defaults to false.
+  --log-errors                                Log Status code, reason, and response content of all non-200 responses.
+Defaults to false.
   -?|-h|--help                                Show help information.
   --runtag                                    Used as a context for metrics reports.
 Defaults to EGBench.
   --app-insights-key                          AppInsightsKey